2001 Kishtwar massacres

-A series of massacres of Pahari-Hindus in May–August 2001 by Islamic terrorists took place in the erstwhile Doda district (present-day Kishtwar district) of Jammu and Kashmir, India, wherein 43 Hindus were killed.
+A series of massacres of Hindus in May–August 2001 by Islamic terrorists took place in the erstwhile Doda district (present-day Kishtwar district) of Jammu and Kashmir, India, wherein 43 Hindus were killed.
 The massacres took place at villages and temporary summer camps called dhoks in remote meadows used by local shepherds.
 The massacres were committed by members of Lashkar-e-Toiba, a Pakistan-based terrorist group.
 One massacre is believed to have been instigated by local Muslim shepherd tenants involved in a dispute over the pastures.
 The massacres triggered tensions across the Jammu region.

 Background

 An armed insurgency began in the former state of Jammu and Kashmir in northern India in 1989.
 Several Islamic militant groups were active in the insurgency, and many massacres of Hindus were committed by militants and terrorists in the region, especially in the late 1990s onward.

 Massacres

 The first massacre happened on 10 May 2001 at Atholi village, in which seven Hindus were killed.
 The second massacre happened on 21 July 2001 at Cheerji in Kishtwar in which 15 Hindus were killed.
 In the third incident at Tagood the next day, four more Hindu villagers were killed.
 A fourth mass killing took place at Shrotidhar on 2 August 2001, in which 17 more Hindus were killed, thereby bringing the total number of killed to 43.
 The shepherds killed at Shrotidhar belonged to village Ladder, and were from the Rajput and Dalit castes.
 The shepherds were lined up and shot dead by the terrorists.
 Some shepherds survived by fleeing the scene and others played dead and hid among the dead bodies.
 A further five villagers were seriously injured in the attack.
 All four massacres took place in Hindu-majority Paddar valley.